pooriamehregan/KlimaX/README.md

 First build may take som time, depnding on your running environment.

 # Running the app
-Please use android studio emulator, or a android device (in developer mode) to run this app.
+Please use Android Studio emulator, or a android device (in developer mode) to run this app.

-Recommended Android Virtual Device: Pixel 5, API 29
+Recommended settings: Pixel 5 (AVD), API 29